sarjsheff/ssjitsi/README.md

-# JitsiBot - Audio Recording Bot for Jitsi Meet
+# JitsiBot Server - Audio Recording Bot for Jitsi Meet

-JitsiBot is a Go-based automation tool that joins Jitsi Meet conferences and records audio from all participants.
+JitsiBot Server is a Go-based automation tool that manages multiple bots to join Jitsi Meet conferences and record audio from all participants.
 It uses Chrome automation via chromedp to interact with the Jitsi Meet web interface and captures audio streams from remote participants.
 The system includes a web interface for real-time monitoring of bot status and screenshots.

 ## Features